 Stoneleigh-Burnham School is the result of the merger of five girls’ schools, dating back to 1869 with the Prospect Hill School of Greenfield, Massachusetts.
 Our mission then was “to prepare girls for the rigors of a college education.”
-Today our focus remains the same.
+Today, 150 years later, our focus remains the same.

 1869 – Prospect Hill School is founded in Greenfield, Massachusetts by Reverend John Farwell Moors.